Key PersonnelStephen Gorevan

 – Vice President & Director, Flight Systems

-Erik Mumm has over eight years experience in electro-mechanical systems design, development, and test for NASA programs.
+Erik Mumm has over 8 years experience in electro-mechanical systems design, development, and test for NASA programs.
 In tandem with the Chief Engineer, Mr. Mumm chairs internal design reviews and ensures Honeybee’s technical standards are followed and continuously improved upon.
 Most recently he has acted as technical lead on a robotic Sample Manipulation System for NASA’s Mars Science Laboratory.
 His responsibilities since joining Honeybee in 2002 include mechanism and systems design of flight hardware, controls and software development, flight operations support, extensive laboratory and field testing.
 He holds B.S. and M.S. degrees in Mechanical Engineering from the University of Nebraska.

 Kris Zacny PhD